Super Star Wars

+Super Star Wars is a 1992 run and gun video game based on the 1977 film Star Wars, developed by LucasArts and Sculptured Software and published by JVC Musical Industries for the Super Nintendo Entertainment System.
+The game features side-scrolling run and gun and platform gameplay, although it has stages which feature other challenges, such as driving a landspeeder or piloting an X-wing.
+It also features multiple playable characters with different abilities.

-Super Star Wars is an action video game developed by LucasArts and Sculptured Software for the Super Nintendo Entertainment System.
-It is based on the 1977 film Star Wars: Episode IV - A New Hope.
-It was released by JVC Musical Industries in Japan in 1992 and Nintendo in North America in 1992 and Europe in 1993.
-The game was followed by two sequels based on the subsequent Star Wars films, Super Star Wars: The Empire Strikes Back (1993) and Super Star Wars: Return of the Jedi (1994).
+The game was followed by two sequels based on the subsequent Star Wars films: Super Star Wars: The Empire Strikes Back (1993) and Super Star Wars: Return of the Jedi (1994).
 The game was re-released in November 1996 as part of Nintendo's Player's Choice series.
-It was released on the Wii’s Virtual Console by LucasArts in 2009.
+It was also released on the Wii's Virtual Console by LucasArts in 2009.
 In 2015, Disney Interactive Studios re-released the game for the PlayStation 4 and PlayStation Vita, with Code Mystics developing the ports.
 The port features enhanced options for saving, including cross-save, leaderboards and trophies, and modern displays and controllers.
 The game was also made a part of a bundle with the purchase of Star Wars Battlefront for the PlayStation 4, which included Star Wars: Racer Revenge, Star Wars: Jedi Starfighter and Star Wars Bounty Hunter.

-Super Star Wars features side-scrolling run and gun gameplay, although it has stages which feature other challenges, such as driving a landspeeder or piloting an X-wing.
-It also features multiple playable characters with different abilities.

 Gameplay

 Super Star Wars generally follows the plot of Star Wars, although some allowances were made to adapt the story to suit an action game.
 For example, instead of simply buying C-3PO and R2-D2 from the Jawas, Luke Skywalker must fight his way to the top of a Jawa sandcrawler while leaping from a series of moving conveyor belts.
-Brief cutscenes between levels tell an abbreviated version of the film's story through written text.
+Brief cutscenes between levels tell an abbreviated version of the film's story.
 Later stages allow the player to control smuggler and pilot Han Solo or Chewbacca the Wookiee.
 The game also features several vehicle-based levels in which the player takes control of an X-Wing or a landspeeder.

 Most of the stages consist of run and gun and platforming gameplay, with several different upgrades available to the standard blaster weapon.
-Luke can also wield a lightsaber after acquiring it from Obi Wan Kenobi.
+Luke can also wield a lightsaber after acquiring it from Obi-Wan Kenobi.
 The end of the game has players reenacting Luke's Death Star trench run to destroy the Death Star, with Darth Vader confronting the player in his TIE Advanced x1.